YawAnnan/airbnb-clone-project/README.md

 ###  Why These Measures Matter for the Project

-- **Protecting User & Payment Data**: APIs handle registration, bookings, payments, and personal information—making authentication, encryption, and validation non-negotiable.
+- **Protecting User & Payment Data**: APIs handle registration, bookings, payments, and personal information, making authentication, encryption, and validation non-negotiable.
 - **Resilience Against Abuse**: Rate limiting guards against denial-of-service attempts and brute-force registration or login attacks.
 - **Regulatory Compliance & Trust**: Secure APIs help meet standards like GDPR and PCI-DSS and nurture user confidence in the platform.
 - **Operational Stability & Security Visibility**: Monitoring, logging, and alerting systems equip developers with the tools to proactively detect misuse or attacks.